KDDilshan/Food-Ordering-Application/readme.md

 ## 💳 Payment Integration

-The app uses **Stripe** (or another payment provider) for secure online payments.
+The app uses **Stripe** for secure online payments.
 Add your payment provider’s secret key in the `.env` file to enable payments.

 ---